coder-mike/delete-duplicates/readme.md

  - The directory for deletion (named the "source") may overlap with the directory for duplicates (the "targets").
 For example, to delete files that are "elsewhere" in the set of directories.
  - If a file exists multiple times in the source directory, these are not considered to be duplicates of each other, even if the source directory is a subdirectory of the target.
 The reason for this, is so that any files left over in the source directory maintain a "clean" structure, rather than randomly choosing which of the multiple duplicates to delete and thus potentially choosing the "wrong" duplicate.
 These will be issued as warnings.

+Before the program actually deletes/moves any files, the CLI will prompt with an `Are you sure?` message.
+As it does so, there will be a `delete-files.txt` in the directory in which you run the command, detailing the list of changes that will be made.

 ## Caching

 Unless you specify "no-cache", when the program runs, it will save the list of file hashes to a file in the root directories called "delete-files-info-cache.json", to speed up execution the next time it executes.
 A cache hit occurs when the file size, filename, and date-modified field matches the cached value.
 The cache is saved as a JSON file names `delete-files-info-cache.json` in each of the directories specified.